Skip to content

 Memory guidance shaped for scanability, day-two clarity, and operator context.

 Memory is the durable layer that survives a session.
-AGH stores memories as Markdown files behind typed indexes so agents can rediscover knowledge without replaying past transcripts.
-The runtime keeps two scopes — global and workspace — and a consolidation loop that prunes and merges what is no longer load-bearing.
+AGH stores curated facts as Markdown files behind typed indexes so agents can rediscover knowledge without replaying past transcripts.
+The runtime keeps three scopes — global, workspace, and agent — and a dreaming loop that promotes recall-validated signal into curated memory.

-Use this section when an agent should carry durable project knowledge across sessions, when a workspace needs facts that should not live in a prompt, or when consolidation changed a memory file and you need to understand why.
+Use this section when an agent should carry durable project knowledge across sessions, when a workspace needs facts that should not live in a prompt, or when the controller, dreaming, or the extractor changed a memory file and you need to understand why.
 Memory is not a transcript archive.
 It is a curated working set: small enough for agents to read, typed enough to inspect, and scoped enough that one project does not leak into another.

-Hand-drawn Memory poster showing global and workspace memory, markdown indexes, dream consolidation, and memory hygiene with the octopus mascot.
+Hand-drawn Memory poster showing global, workspace, and agent memory, markdown indexes, dreaming, and memory hygiene with the octopus mascot.

 In this section